ankihg/duplicates-removal/README.md

 #### Enter hashing

 Taking advantage of the fact that input is email addresses (a String), I use a JavaScript key/value object as a hash.
 Hashing achieves an O(1) lookup, sparing the expense of iterating through all found elements for each input element.
-Now it is time to account for the removal process.
+Now it's time to account for the removal process.

 #### Enter linked list